thinko/dhfs_extractor/README.md

 # dhfs_extractor
-An small utility to extract videos, logs, and slacks in the DHFS4.1 file system.
+A small utility to extract videos, logs, and slacks in the DHFS4.1 file system.

 This program can identify and recover videos stored in a DHFS4.1 file system (commonly found in Chinese DVRs).